 When legendary Barbaresco winemaker Angelo Gaja decided to build a new winery in Castagneto Carducci on the Tuscan coast, he turned to architect Giovanni Bo to design a sophisticated, cutting edge center for wine-making and wine education.
 And despite the winery’s strikingly modern design, it blends well into the beautiful surrounding landscape.

 The winery is actually mostly located underground, with an impressive network of tunnels, rooms and cellars, which creates the effect of an art collection, rather than a winery.
 In fact, only one section is visible from above ground, with the remaining three sides submerged in the hills.
 It is a testament to Bio’s desire to integrate fully into his beloved Tuscan countryside.

 Carapace – Tenuta Castelbuono

-After six years, Pomodoro’s labour of love finally opened in 2012.
+After six years, Pomodoro’s labor of love finally opened in 2012.
 Surrounded by vineyards in all directions, the dome cellar is an unmissable yet unobtrusive part of the landscape.
-The interior is truly astounding, again invoking a futuristic atmosphere with vibrant shapes, colours and an extremely unorthodox layout.
+The interior is truly astounding, again invoking a futuristic atmosphere with vibrant shapes, colors and an extremely unorthodox layout.
 It is a winery that has to be seen to be believed!